decred-proposals/mainnet/95cfb73254a032b2c199c37bb499d6f172d044b1f38016279c5bbca6572251f0/1/payload/index.md

 ## General Videos about Decred

-I would like to produce general videos related to Decred as a sort of educational "101 Series".
+I would like to produce general videos about Decred as a sort of educational "101 Series".

 A sample of videos I would like to make: